 - Identification – a valid passport is always the best option.
 If you don’t have one, now is the time to renew or create your passport, keep in mind this process can take one or two months to complete.

-- Educational Credentials – if you studied overseas, you will need to make sure your education credentails will be approved.
+- Educational Credentials – if you studied overseas, you will need to make sure your education credentials will be approved.
 This can be a lengthy process.
 You will need to get your transcript for your educational institution (this process can take anywhere from a few weeks to a few months depending on the efficiency of the institute).
 You will need to send the transcripts to an approved evaluation agency.
 It can as long as six months to get the results back from the agency.
-Keep in mind each evaluation agency has their own assessment system, so the result of one may not match with another.
-WES remains the most popular choice with applicants because they have a faster processing time.

-Now is the time to create your Express Entry profile online through Immigration, Refugees and Citizenship Canada (IRCC).
-You may be asked to some of the documents mentioned in Step 2 at this time.
+Now is the time to create your Express Entry profile online through Immigration, Refugees and Citizenship Canada (IRCC)

 Your submitted e-application is being reviewed at this stage.
 If there are any questions or concerns, an immigration officer will reach out to you.